Edasgh/InternPe-Internship/Week-4/Task/Readme.md

 1. Open the game in your web browser.
 2. The game randomly selects the starting player (Red or Yellow).
 3. Players take turns clicking on the columns of the game board to drop their discs.
-4. The first player to connect four discs in a row (horizontally, vertically, or diagonally) wins.
+4. The player have to connect four discs in a row (horizontally, vertically, or diagonally) to win.
-5. After a win, the game will automatically reset.
+5. After a win, the page reloads and the game will reset automatically

 ### How They Work Together